jzarazaga/StoryMaps/README.md

 ![multipleImagesSidecar.png](./media/multipleImagesSidecar.png)

-For each image- add some text . .
+Put an image with each Pillar; for each image- add some text . .
+Pillar 1: research, you can add a web-link and another link in Pillar 2.
-There is a web-link you can add to Pillar 1: research There is a video to add to Pillar 3: https://arcg.is/0SWnrT
+There is a video to add to Pillar 3: https://arcg.is/0SWnrT